Viken-zip/Screen-to-console/README.md

 it might might slow if you have font size in console really small.

-problems with diffrent monitors sizes will be fixed soon! (works best in 1440p).
+problems with diffrent monitors sizes will be fixed soon! (works best in 1440p). memory leak and other problems are still there in this version...